Truck Driver Negligence

-- Exceeding weight limits,
+- Exceeding weight limits

-- Tailgating or following too closely,
+- Tailgating or following too closely

-- Driving while intoxicated or impaired.
+- Truck accidents due driving while intoxicated or impaired

 In general, truck drivers are some of the most skilled motorists on the road.
 Their jobs require them to manage vehicles that most people could not begin to drive safely.
-However, when a trucker fails to exercise sufficient caution while driving, or acts in a manner that is dangerous to other people on the road, he or she can be held responsible for any injuries caused by those actions.Negligent Truckers and Trucking Companies Can Be Held Liable
+However, when a trucker fails to exercise sufficient caution while driving, or acts in a manner that is dangerous to other people on the road, he or she can be held responsible for any injuries caused by those actions.
+For help to find out the reasons behind a crash contact a truck accident negligence lawyer in Miami by calling (877) 475-2905 or email us at firstname.lastname@example.orgNegligent Truckers and Trucking Companies Can be Held Liable

 Truck drivers are compensated based on the total number of miles that they drive, as well as whether or not their deliveries are made on time.
 When a truck driver’s family income depends on the trucker driving as many miles as possible, there is an incentive for truckers to cut corners, drive while fatigued, or engage in other risky or illegal activities to maximize their profits.